-The tax relief limits the loss The tax relief has meant that her losses are much less severe (without the tax relief she would have lost £58,000, however, in this situation she has lost £22,000).
+The tax relief limits the loss

+The tax relief has meant that her losses are much less severe (without the tax relief she would have lost £58,000, however, in this situation she has lost £22,000).

 It should be remembered that any loss made on the disposal of VCT shares where the conditions for VCT Disposal Relief were met are not allowable for capital gains purposes.

-A married couple with regular income and assets John and Sarah have been married for 30 years and they plan on retiring in 10 years' time.
+A married couple with regular income and assets

+John and Sarah have been married for 30 years and they plan on retiring in 10 years' time.
 John is a higher rate taxpayer and has a good level of pension provision.

 Sarah, on the other hand, doesn't have a significant pension pot but does have a residential property which she lets out.
 She has always seen this as being 'her pension' and she doesn't wish to sell the property and be left with a large CGT bill.
-Sarah earns £40,000 of net rental income and has other income up to her personal allowance.
-She expects to pay £8,000 income tax this year (20% x £40,000).
+Sarah earns £36,000 of net rental income and has other income up to her personal allowance.
+She expects to pay £7,200 income tax in the 2023/24 tax year (20% x £36,000).

-The initial income tax relief Sarah receives on her VCT investment (£8,000) would eliminate the £8,000 annual income tax she's required to pay on her rental income.
+The initial income tax relief Sarah receives on her VCT investment (£7,200) would eliminate the £7,200 annual income tax she's required to pay on her rental income.
 VCT shares must be held for at least five years in order to continue to qualify for the initial income tax relief (should Sarah sell the shares before the end of five years, she'd have to repay the income tax relief to HMRC).

-Sarah doesn't have a significant pension pot but owns a residential property she lets out earning £40,000 income
+Sarah doesn't have a significant pension pot but owns a residential property she lets out earning £36,000 income

-Following discussions with her IFA, Sarah plans on investing $\pounds 26,700$ annually into VCTs for the next five years
+Following discussions with her IFA, Sarah plans on investing £24,000 annually into VCTs for the next five years

 The following diagram illustrates how Sarah could claim income tax relief on a series of VCT investments over several consecutive tax years.
-The illustration shows a period of eight years as an example, but Valerie could use this method to keep investing and claiming income tax relief indefinitely, subject to the rules remaining the same and certain conditions.
+The illustration shows a period of eight years as an example, but Sarah could use this method to keep investing and claiming income tax relief indefinitely, subject to the rules remaining the same and certain conditions.